On average population levels for models with directed diffusion in heterogeneous environments: Discussion

 With these empirical results and some statements justified, especially in the asymptotic cases of very slow or very fast dispersal, the problem of the qualitative description of the population size as a function of the diffusion coefficient still leaves many questions without answer.
 Let us discuss some topics emerging from the research of the current paper.

-\begin{enumerate} \item The first group of questions, as mentioned above, is related to the form of the total population as a function of the diffusion coefficient. \begin{enumerate} \item Investigation of the case $r=f (K/P)$, where $f(x)=x^{\lambda}$, opens ways to the study of the dependency of the population on the diffusion coefficient for $f(x)=ax+b$, fractional linear, exponential (in this case, we expect the behaviour similar to $f(x)=x^{\lambda}$ with large positive $\lambda$) etc. \item Prove or disprove for $P \equiv 1$ the conjecture that for $r$ proportional to $K$, the total population is a unimodal function in $d$. \item If the previous item is justified, what are the conditions on $P,r,K$ (other than constant $P$ and proportional $r,K$) allowing to conclude that the total population is a unimodal function in $d$? \item What are the relations of $P,r,K$ leading to the monotone dependency of the total population on the diffusion coefficient? \item Prove or disprove the conjecture that, once $r=f(K/P)$, where $f$ is an increasing function, the total population for large diffusion exceeds the total carrying capacity for the convex $f$ and is less for concave $f$.
+\begin{enumerate} \item The first group of questions, as mentioned above, is related to the form of the total population as a function of the diffusion coefficient. \begin{enumerate} \item Investigation of the case $r=f (K/P)$, where $f(x)=x^{\lambda}$, opens ways to the study of the dependency of the population on the diffusion coefficient for $f(x)=ax+b$, fractional linear, exponential (in this case, we expect the behaviour similar to $f(x)=x^{\lambda}$ with large positive $\lambda$) etc. \item What are the relations of $P,r,K$ leading to the monotone or the unimodal dependency of the total population on the diffusion coefficient? \item Prove or disprove the conjecture that, once $r=f(K/P)$, where $f$ is an increasing function, the total population for large diffusion exceeds the total carrying capacity for the convex $f$ and is less for concave $f$.
 Note that the fact of equality for linear $h$ follows from Corollary~\ref{cor:linear_dependence}. \end{enumerate} \item Maximizing the total population size is not directly connected to the success in the compertition, or evolution stability, compare, for example, \cite{CCBook,Korobenko2012,Korobenko2014,Lou}.
 However, there is a process which is closely connected to the population size - harvesting.
 Consider for the model

 the problem of maximizing the Maximum Sustainable Yield (MSY) $\displaystyle \int_{\Omega} E(x)u(x)~dx$.
 In \cite{Brav} for $P \equiv K$, it was noticed that $E=r/2$ leads to MSY.
 With some non-constant $P \not\equiv K$, for which $r$ is MSY achieved?
 If, in addition to $E$, we can control the diffusion coefficient $d$, how is MSY $d$-dependent?